-REMOTE IN 1 DEVICE selects the number (1 to 16) of the remote device which originates the required signal, as previously assigned to the remote device via the setting REMOTE DEVICE NN ID (see the Remote Devices section).
-REMOTE IN 1 BIT PAIR selects the specific bits of the GSSE message required.
+The REMOTE INPUT 1 ID setting allows the user to assign descriptive text to the remote input.
+The REMOTE IN 1 DEVICE setting selects the number (1 to 16) of the remote device which originates the required signal, as previously assigned to the remote device via the setting REMOTE DEVICE IN 1 ID (see the Remote Devices section).
+REMOTE IN 1 BIT PAIR selects the specific bits of the GSSE/GOOSE message required.